 Ken Hazlett, Musical Director / Conductor

 Ken Hazlett graduated from the University of Toronto (B. Mus.
 Ed.) where he studied tuba with Canadian Brass member, Charles Daellenbach.
 Soon after graduating from the Faculty of Education at the University of Western Ontario, Ken took up a long-standing post at Lawrence Park Collegiate, developing one of the most respected instrumental music programs in Toronto and beyond.
 Ken’s commitment to nurturing young musicians inspired him to found the Etobicoke Youth Band in 1982, a vibrant ensemble that he directed for 25 years.
 Ken’s exceptional youth outreach includes conducting the Wind Ensembles at the Toronto District School Board’s “Music by the Lake” and at National Music Camp’s Junior Division.
 Through his new role as a Musical Director of the Toronto Concert Band, Ken is turning his talents towards educating motivated adult musicians.

-Outside the education realm, Ken Hazlett’s varied performance pursuits have included singing with the Toronto Mendelssohn Choir under the direction of the late Elmer Iseler and playing tuba with the Etobicoke Philharmonic Orchestra.
-Currently, Ken plays tuba with the Bloor Street Dixie Serenaders and trombone with Riffintime Big Band.
-Ken is a member of the Ontario Music Educators Association, the Lambda Iota chapter of the bandmaster’s fraternity Phi Beta Mu, the Ontario Band Association and the Canadian Band Association.
+Outside the education realm, Ken Hazlett’s varied performance pursuits have included singing with the Toronto Mendelssohn Choir under the direction of the late Elmer Iseler and playing tuba with the Etobicoke Philharmonic Orchestra and the Bloor Street Dixie Serenaders.
+Currently, Ken plays tuba with the Toronto Concert Band, and trombone with Riffintime Big Band.
+Ken is a member of the Lambda Iota chapter of the bandmaster’s fraternity Phi Beta Mu.

 Judy Da Silva